 A slab is a structural member whose depth is considerably smaller than the lateral dimensions.
 They provide useful surfaces for supporting loads, and may be supported on beams, columns, walls, or masonry.
-When a slab is supported on two opposite sides, they are referred to as one-way slabs because the loads are being carried by the slab in the direction perpendicular to the beams.
+When a slab is supported on two opposite sides, they are referred to as one-way slabs because the load is transferred from the slab to the beam in the perpendicular direction.

-But if a slab is supported on four sides, and the ratio of length to width is greater than 2, most of the load is carried in the short direction to the supporting beams and one-way action is obtained in effect, even though supports are provided on all sides.
-The structural action of one way slabs may be visualized in terms of the deflected surface.
+However, if a slab is supported by beams on the four sides, and the ratio of length to width is greater than 2, majority of the load is transferred to the short direction to the supporting beams, and one-way action is obtained in effect, even though supports are provided on all sides.
+The structural action of one-way slabs may be visualized in terms of the deflected surface.
 This can be approximated as a cylindrical surface, and curvatures and bending moments are parallel to the short side Lx.
-The slab is normally analysed a beam of unit strip, with the bending moment, shear forces, and reinforcement determined per unit strip.
+The slab is normally analysed a beam of a unit strip, with the bending moment, shear forces, and reinforcement determined per unit strip.

 To resist these moments, the slab must be reinforced in both directions, by at least two layers of bars perpendicular, respectively, to two pairs of edges.
 The slab must be designed to take a proportionate share of the load in each direction.

 When civil engineering students enter a structural design classroom for the first time, they are told that the shorter span is more critical in the design of slabs.
 This is usually source of wonder for first timers because by mere instincts, the longer span should be more critical.
 This article shows very simple proofs why the short span is more critical in slabs.